Simple Ways to Improve Your Fuel Economy

 After a while, the air filter will become clogged with all the debris, which then leads to your engine using more fuel to keep it running smoothly to compensate for the lack of air it’s getting.
 To ensure that this doesn’t hurt your gas mileage, make sure to change the filter at least once a year for better fuel economy.

 These simple ways are your best bet to improve your fuel economy.
 Action Gator Tire offers quality, honest service.
 We strive to offer the best value for your money and provide you with a safer, more efficient vehicle.
-If you have any questions or concerns about your vehicle and its performance, be sure to visit one of our 26 locations throughout South, Central, and the Gulf Coast of Florida.
+If you have any questions or concerns about your vehicle and its performance, be sure to visit one of our 26 locations throughout Central Florida.